wazuh/wazuh-documentation/source/user-manual/kibana-app/features/index.rst

 Settings
 --------

-The *Settings* page allows you to configure and customize your Wazuh app experience.
-This section is automatically opened the first time you open the app in order to configure your first Wazuh API credentials, so the app can work properly.
+The *Settings* section allows to configure and receive the information about the Wazuh Kibana plugin:

 API
 ^^^